dibyendumajumdar/nanojit/README.md

 cmake -DCMAKE_INSTALL_PREFIX=/path/to/install -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Debug ..
 ```

-Building the project will result in a standalone NanoJIT and NanoJITExtra libraries, and the executable lirasm which can be used to assemble and run standalone code snippets as described above.
-Assuming you specified the CMAKE_INSTALL_PREFIX you can install the header files and the library using your build script.
+Building the project will result in standalone NanoJIT and NanoJITExtra libraries, and the executable `lirasm` which can be used to assemble and run standalone code snippets as described above.
+Assuming you specified the `CMAKE_INSTALL_PREFIX` you can install the header files and the library using your build script.

 ## Using NanoJIT

-Once you have built the library all you need is to statically link the library, and include the nanojitextra.h header file.
-Note that the API is till being developed so not all API calls are exposed yet.
+Once you have built the library all you need is to link the library, and include the `nanojitextra.h` header file.
+Note that the API is still being developed and is therefore not final yet.

 Using NanoJIT on its own is a bit complicated mainly due to the requirement to provide variable liveness information as
 described below.
 Addditionally the resolution of jumps to labels also requires some pre-processing.

-It is therefore far easier to use a front-end to generate the NanoJIT LIR - a C front-end is being developed in the
+It is therefore far easier to use a front-end to generate the NanoJIT LIR.
+A C front-end is being developed in the
 project [dmr_C](https://github.com/dibyendumajumdar/dmr_c/tree/master/nanojit-backend).
 If you would still like to use
 NanoJIT directly then please read following carefully.